 Another way to motivate people is to explain why it is that you’re asking for their help and getting them to buy into your vision.
 Once they’re onboard you’ll have their motivation.

 Most people are more motivated by a succession of smaller completed goals, rather than one occasional larger one.
 Setting these from the beginning will allow you to maintain their motivation and maintain traction.

 Have you ever said something to someone and their physical reaction gave away exactly how they were feeling?
-Whether it’s a positive or negative reaction, being able to read a persons body language is important when leading, negotiating or simply collaborating.
+Whether it’s a positive or negative reaction, being able to read a persons body language is an important leadership skill, negotiating or simply collaborating.

 There are obvious things people do that show how they feel about something or what mood they’re in, but there are also more subtle things that can give away their current state of mind.

-- Anger – Narrowing of the eyes, as this narrows the field of vision (hence ‘seeing red’).
-As a natural predator it allows us to focus on a target.
+– Narrowing of the eyes, as this narrows the field of vision (hence ‘seeing red’).
+As a natural predator, it allows us to focus on a target.
 People demonstrating this emotion will tighten their lips and narrow their eyebrows too

-It’s not just being able to read your colleagues body language that’s important, knowing how to influence their decisions via your own body language is an equally useful skill.
+It’s not just being able to read your colleagues body language that’s important, knowing how to influence their decisions via your own body language is equally important for effective leadership.
 There are a few ways in which you can do this: